 The benefits of perennial vegetables and food plants are numerous when compared to annual vegetables.
 I have become an ardent supporter of perennial crops and I will lay out the reasons, which are persuasive.

 But first, on this page you will find links to all the perennial vegetables and food plants I've written about from the of experience growing them.
 I have forty perennial food plants in the garden and I intend to write about them all in time and acquire more.
-So far you can read about how to grow space optimizing vines like passion fruit, fruiting trees or berry bearing trees like Numnums and Harpephyllum caffrum, the tangy African wild plum, tamarillos, olives, delicious carob (the chocolate of the desert), acorns and shrubs or erect herbs like nopal cactus greens or prickly pear, pineapples, rosemary and chard, and ground covers like mint, New Zealand and dune spinach and Carpobrotus or Cape fig and tubers like Jerusalem artichokes or turmeric.
+So far you can read about how to grow space optimizing vines like passion fruit, fruiting trees or berry bearing trees like Numnums and Harpephyllum caffrum, the tangy African wild plum, tamarillos, olives, delicious carob (the chocolate of the desert), acorns and shrubs or erect herbs like nopal (or prickly pear) cactus greens, asparagus, pineapples, globe artichokes, rosemary and chard, and ground covers like mint, New Zealand and dune spinach and Carpobrotus or Cape fig and tubers like Jerusalem artichokes, cocoyam or turmeric.

 Obviously without regular tilling and planting, the soil is disturbed less frequently so the perennials are better for the soil and this means better for the environment.
 Healthy soil sequesters more carbon than our trees, and is the greatest water cleaner, a giant water filter taking out all the poisons and helping us to a healthier life.
 Soil is also one of the best places to store water.
 Well hydrated landscapes are healthier and more resilient and productive, and healthy, well vegetated soil stores more water than depleted soil.